Journey Into Wholeness

 Originally from Tokyo, Yumi received her Master in Piano Performance and completed the equivalency program at Radford University.
 She is particularly interested in multicultural issues in music therapy.
 In her work she uses the harp, guitar, ukulele, Native American flute, piano, and her voice.

-She recently publisher her first book in Japanese: LAST SONG ~Melodies of Love and Hope at the End of Life (2014)
+She recently publisher her second book in Japanese: Heart of the Dying (2016)

 Visist Yumi’s Linkedin profile: http://www.linkedin.com/in/77up8c